This wool is unique and rare! A blend of Boreray, Soay and Shetland wool make a true St. Kilda yarn.

 Boreray and Soay are two of the St. Kilda group of Scottish Islands.
 St Kilda itself was inhabited up until the 1930s, and today is only home to these two rare sheep breeds, the Boreray which is the rarest of all British sheep and the Soay which still remains at risk.

-Both breeds are dual coated, with a fine, soft undercoat with longer, thicker guard hairs.
+Both breeds are dual coated, with a fine, soft undercoat and longer, thicker outer guard hairs.

-Due to the rarity of these sheep our St Kilda bears will have limited availability.
+Due to the rarity of these sheep my St Kilda teddy bears will have limited availability.